tong-ece-cmu/Unnamed-Simulator/README.md

 We will use Verilog to create an architecture that use the RISC-V ISA.
 Then use SystemC to create a software model for it.
 Then run some real software on it to gauge the performance of the architecture.

+I think we are writing too much test.
+Let's just keep on going to implement new features and leave testing to the end.
+It should be faster that way.
+We will use existing C program from the web, compile them to assembly and run them.
+We can locate bugs by isolating code and back tracing.
+Segment c code into different block, after each block check all variable values.
+If some of them are wrong, then some insturctions in this block is causing problem.

+Benefit: I don't need to come up with tests for all instructions.
+It's possible that most of the design is correct.
+Save time.

+Key assumption: Back tracing bug is easier than creating test cases for instructions.

 ## RISC-V Compiler Tool Chain

 I found it here: https://github.com/riscv/riscv-gnu-toolchain